DevnagriAI/dev-ios-sdk/README.md

-# Dev iOS SDK Installation Instructions
+# Dev iOS Swift SDK Installation Instructions
 Learn how to install the Devnagri SDK for iOS.

 # Introduction